-In addition to providing counsel on nonimmigrant working visas, employment-based permanent residence, and labor certification, Ian has advised clients on investment related immigration, and employer sanctions.
-Ian has effectively assisted a wide variety of clients in meeting their business-immigration needs.
+In addition to providing counsel on nonimmigrant working visas, employment-based permanent residence, and labor certification, Ian advises clients on investment-related immigration and employer sanctions.
+Ian effectively assists a wide variety of clients in meeting their business immigration needs.
 This includes managing the paperwork required for hiring highly skilled workers, advising on the international transfer of personnel, leading corporate compliance initiatives, and assisting employees with obtaining U.S. permanent residence and citizenship.

-Recognized as a leading voice in the area of immigration law nationwide, Ian frequently speaks about immigration issues at universities and continuing legal education seminars.
-He has also appeared in print media and television news programs, including CBS Morning News.
+Recognized as a leading voice on immigration law topics nationwide, Ian frequently speaks about immigration issues on campuses and continuing legal education seminars.
+He also provides commentary in print media and television news programs.
+You can follow Ian on Twitter at @IanDWagreich.

-Ian's legal career spans more than 20 years in firms throughout Chicago.
+Ian's legal career spans more than 25 years practicing in Chicago.
 This includes nearly a decade at a firm where he was a founding shareholder.
 While there, he focused entirely on business-related immigration and nationality law issues.
-Most recently before joining Hinshaw, Ian practiced at a full service Chicago-based firm.

 - American Immigration Lawyers Association (AILA)